A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 • A small apparent difference in risk may be within the margin of error of the Monte Carlo Simulation.

 A: The assumptions (which you can view at the bottom of the Plan page) represent things that you cannot control, but that you can estimate.
 We've provided a set of default assumptions, which we believe are reasonable and sensibly cautious.
-No doubt some professional economists and financial advisors may disagree with our settings, and would have chosen different ones.
+No doubt some economists and financial advisors may disagree with our settings, and would have chosen different ones.
 That's why we've made our assumptions configurable.

 A: Once is unlikely to be enough.
 Your circumstances can change in many possible ways.
 For example: